 While warning messages help avoid mistakes, they can be annoying (and counterproductive) if they warn about something that you know you are doing.
+If you have warning messages that you are expecting, it is easy to overlook warnings that you are not expecting and that portend danger.

 The do.warn argument of random.portfolio and trade.optimizer can be used to suppress most warnings.
 Here is an example of its use:

-'''

 do.warn = c(utility.switch=FALSE, value.range=FALSE)

-'''